shimhaveera-3/shimhaveera--3/COMPREHENSIVE_TRANSFORMATION_DEBUG_REPORT.md

 ## 🚀 CONTINUATION PROMPT
 **If you need to continue this work, use this prompt:**
 ```
-Continue annotation transformation investigation - we've been debugging coordinate transformation issues in the auto-labeling tool.
-We've identified and fixed several critical issues but need to complete testing of all transformation modes.
-Current status: Fixed fill_center_crop math logic, need to test all resize modes (stretch_to, fit_within, fit_black_edges, etc.) and all transformation types (flip, rotation, crop, etc.) for both bounding box and polygon annotations.
-Repository: shimhaveera-3/shimhaveera--3 on main branch.
-Backend running on port 12000.
-Continue systematic testing of each transformation mode.
+Continue annotation transformation investigation - CRITICAL BUG IDENTIFIED: Transformation calculations are perfect but coordinates not being saved to annotation objects.
+Debug output shows _transform_bbox returns valid BoundingBox objects but if condition fails.
+Need to investigate why transformed_bbox objects are falsy despite being valid.
+Added debug prints to check bool(transformed_bbox) - test from UI to see results.
+All previous fixes working (isinstance check, parameter propagation, task routing, clipping dimensions).
+Ready for final debugging and comprehensive testing of all transformation modes.
 ```

 ---